-The project became known as The Natick Community Farm, a 501 [c] 3 organization and took on its current ambitious environmental and education mission.
+The project became known as The Natick Community Farm, a 501 [c] 3 organization and took on its current ambitious environmental and educational mission.

 Lynda Simkins was hired as the Farm’s Director in 1980.
 In the decades since, NCOF has become an integral part of the Town of Natick’s geographic and agricultural landscape and a rich center of community life.
-Parents bring their babes in arms and toddlers to NCOF to first see farm animals.
+Parents bring their young kids to NCOF to first see farm animals.
 Gardeners come here in the spring to buy organic seedlings that suit our climate and growing season.
 Families come to purchase fresh, locally-grown, certified-organic produce, meats, eggs, and maple syrup.

 Lynda retired in June of 2018.
 Today, under the direction of Executive Director Casey Townsend, NCOF serves as a tireless advocate for organic agriculture and our environment, while championing community and personal growth.